-The ones who participated in a live event and the whole audience.
+- Participants in a live event versus the entire audience.

-Players who invited one friend and players who invited two or more friends.
+- Players who invited one friend versus those who invited two or more friends.

-Users who added at item to the cart and users who added it to favorites.
+- Users who added an item to the cart versus those who added it to their favorites.

-The ones who made an in-app purchase and those who opened the shop:
+- Individuals who made an in-app purchase versus those who simply opened the shop:

 How do you Use the Report to Get more Data on your Users?